Euclid: Optimising tomographic redshift binning for 3$\times$2pt power spectrum constraints on dark energy: Motivations

-Additionally, \cite{Zuntz21} have coordinated a tomography challenge in which a range of tomographic binning configurations, guided by machine learning approaches on a test sample, were proposed by the community to target a variety of metrics such as the 3$\times$2pt power spectra SNR and dark energy FOM.
-The findings suggest that the optimum tomographic binning setup used for the analysis is strongly dependent on both the chosen 3$\times$2pt observable, and the specific cosmological parameter FOM that is targeted.
-Overall however, a source galaxy distribution which is split into redshift bins that are equally spaced in fiducial comoving distance was found to be a good general choice.
+Additionally, \cite{Zuntz21} have coordinated a tomography challenge in which a range of tomographic binning configurations, guided by machine learning approaches on a test sample, were proposed by the community to target a variety of metrics such as the 3$\times$2pt power spectra S/N and the dark energy FOM.
+The findings suggest that the optimum tomographic binning set-up used for the analysis is strongly dependent on both the chosen 3$\times$2pt observable and the specific cosmological parameter FOM that is targeted.
+However, a source galaxy distribution that is split into redshift bins that are equally spaced in fiducial comoving distance was found to be a good general choice.

-It is clear that these studies reach a variety of different conclusions, and in addition they are not all performed for the same target survey setup.
-This makes their use for choosing an optimum binning scheme for \textit{Euclid} difficult.
-Hence, the aim of this work is to present an alternative method to explore a range of 3$\times$2pt tomographic configurations, and investigate an optimum tomographic binning approach for the specific survey characteristics expected for the analysis of \textit{Euclid}'s first data release (DR1).
+It is clear that these studies reach a variety of different conclusions and, in addition, they are not all performed for the same target survey set-up.
+This makes it challenging to use them for choosing an optimum binning scheme for \textit{Euclid}.
+Hence, the aim of this work is to present an alternative method to explore a range of 3$\times$2pt tomographic configurations and investigate an optimum tomographic binning approach for the specific survey characteristics expected for the analysis of \textit{Euclid}'s first data release (DR1).

-We construct a cosmological simulation pipeline that generates full \textit{Euclid}-like cosmic shear catalogues realised on the sky from a given fiducial cosmology, with realistic observational uncertainties such as photo-$z$ errors and shape noise injected into the catalogue observables.
-From our simulated catalogues we measure the 3$\times$2pt signal and compare constraints on the dark energy equation of state for each tomographic setup chosen, which will help to further identify the optimum configuration for the analysis of 3$\times$2pt cosmological signals in the \textit{Euclid} survey.